 There is a growing body of research to suggest that some kids who have been diagnosed with ADHD are really just sleep-deprived (Shur-Fen Gau 2006).
 But sleep restriction doesn’t always lead to ADHD symptoms (Fallone et al 2001), and it’s possible that ADHD causes sleep disturbances.

 Children may also become more moody when sleep-deprived.
 A recent study of healthy American elementary school students links more intense emotionality with sleep problems (El Sheikh and Buckhalt 2005).

 Researchers monitored kids’ sleep with wrist actigraphs (which can detect the physiological signs of sleep) and parental reports.
 They found that the most emotional kids got the least amount of sleep and had the highest number of night wakings (El Sheikh and Buckhalt 2005).

 Results like these seem to confirm our everyday experience.
 But, as noted above, it’s not yet clear if sleep problems are the cause or the effect of intense emotionality.
 Both may be true, which case emotional kids may be prone to fall into a vicious circle--emotional intensity making it hard to sleep, and sleeplessness promoting greater emotional intensity.

-Signs of sleep deprivation: When sleeplessness continues over the long-term
+Chronic sleep loss: When sleeplessness continues over the long-term

 As these signs of sleep deprivation illustrate, poor sleep makes life unpleasant.
-More worrying, however, are long-term behavioral-, cognitive-, and health problems.
+More worrying, however, are long-term problems for behavior, health, and cognition.